homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 She brought him the paper and sat down at the desk opposite him ready to take dictation.

 "Here we go," he said.
-"To customers of Beasley and Comerford: We do not like to advise you to buy stocks that are not likely to go higher or at least not go lower--"
+"To customers of Beasley and Comerford: We do not like to advise you to buy stocks that are not likely to go higher or at least not go lower—"

 The telephone rang.
 It was Wallie Blair asking him to come to the lake Saturday afternoon and stay over Sunday.
 He said he couldn't leave his mother alone.